JonLiki/election-rmi-without-register/README.md

 - **Election rule**: Forward the larger of (incoming UID, local ID).
 - **Leader detection**: When a node receives its own UID back, it declares itself leader.
 - **Leader announcement**: The leader sends a `LEADER(id)` message around the ring until it returns.

+## Troubleshooting

+- java.rmi.ConnectException – The successor node or its RMI registry is not running.
+Start the successor first.

+- java.rmi.NotBoundException – The given successor name is not yet registered.
+Check the name.

+- **Election does not complete** – Ensure all 4 nodes are started and form a complete ring.

+## Author

+Sione Likiliki.

+Assignment: Election RMI using Ring Topology (LCR).

 ---